memazouni/oil_futures_model/README.md

 Picking valid spreads is complicated by the fact that contracts expire.
 We model spreads that are active for the whole calendar month (until any month-end expiration).
 Here is a concrete example.
 If the front contract is traded the whole month, but the back contract is traded only the last seven days, this is not a valid spread.

 Why not model the spread between "Spread1" and "Spread2"?
 I've modeled that too!
 Commodity traders call them fly spreads.
+In contrast, if there is one spread modeled, it is a spread model.

+Here is the [link](https://github.com/jkmackie/oil_futures_model/blob/master/Brent_2018_PL_GitHub.ipynb) to the spread trading model.

 ###### *Please note:  Certain code is omitted from the .ipynb model.
 Full model is available upon request.*